gbgabiola/modern-javascript-from-the-beginning/04-object-oriented--es5-es6/README.md

 - We can override the our prototypes with new prototypes

 **Note**: any new methods on our created object prototype will be accessible to the other object through inheritance.

+## Using Object.create

+`Object.create()` creates a new object, using an existing object as the prototype of the newly created object

+We can create prototype inside of a parent object and then have different properties with different prototype methods/prototype functions

+Steps in using `Object.create`:

+- create a parent function that is an object with the different prototype methods
+- create a variable to create a new object using the `Object.create()` passing in the parent function
+- add properties to the new object
+- we can also call on the prototype methods on these objects as you normally would do